Scope

 Timing

-EU countries are expected to complete the transposition of the CSRD into national law by July 2024.
-The effective dates for companies in scope are being phased in, by financial year starting on or after, as follows:
+The deadline for EU countries to complete the transposition of the CSRD into national law was July 2024.
+The effective dates for companies in scope are being phased in, by financial year.

 *A transitional two-year opt-out option is available for listed small and medium companies, provided their management reports include an explanation of why the required information is not given.